NullAngst/HotOffThePRSS/README.md

 ### Intelligent & Reliable Fetching

-- Per-Webhook Memory: The bot tracks sent articles individually for each webhook.
+- Per-Webhook Memory: The Script tracks sent articles individually for each webhook.
 This ensures that if you add a new destination to an existing feed, the new channel will receive posts without causing duplicates in the old ones.

-- 24-Hour Rolling Window: The bot only considers articles published within the last 24 hours, preventing accidental floods of old content.
+- 24-Hour Rolling Window: The Script only considers articles published within the last 24 hours, preventing accidental floods of old content.

-- Smart Initial Check: When a new feed is added, the bot silently seeds its memory with all recent articles.
+- Smart Initial Check: When a new feed is added, the Script silently seeds its memory with all recent articles.
 It will only post new content published after that moment, preventing an initial spam storm.

 - Atomic State Management: Uses robust file locking and atomic write operations to prevent race conditions and duplicate posts, even under high load.